 Self-publishing is giving voice to many previously unheard writers and themes and democratizing access to book publication.
 This should delight anyone who claims to care about writing and writers.

 At ALLi, we spot when a self-publisher goes indie.
-The defining difference is that they think beyond the first book.
-They start setting and meeting creative goals and intentions.
-Soon they are finishing more books and reaching more readers, learning from their mistakes, experiments and explorations, and taking the lessons into the next book.
+The defining difference is that they start thinking beyond the first book, and exploring their publishing options, setting creative intentions for book production and marketing as well as writing.
+Soon they are finishing more books and reaching more readers, learning from their mistakes and successes, and taking the lessons learned into the next book.

 It takes the writer on the creative ride of their life and most need a good deal of help and support at the start to understand what it is to be an indie author, and meet the new ideas and challenges.
-If they come to self-publishing thinking it's second-best to trade-publishing, they can go through a tough time at first, and are more likely to fall away, defeated not so much by the work needed, as the attitude they’ve brought to the work.
+If they come to self-publishing thinking it's second-best, they can go through a tough time at first, and are more likely to fall away, defeated not so much by the work inherent in good publishing, as the attitude they brought to it.

-Those who stay the course begin to engage with, not resist, the work inherent in good publishing: working with suitable beta readers and editors; understanding where their books fit in the wider publishing ecosystem; learning what genres and format and categories fit their projects; discovering what they have to say; finding their voice.
+Those who stay the course begin to engage with the work: taking advice from good beta readers and editors; understanding where their books fit in the wider publishing ecosystem and in relation to comparable authors; learning what genres and formats and categories fit their projects; discovering what they have to say; finding their voice.

 And they are consciously applying entrepreneurial skills and mindset and digital tools to making a sustainable and ongoing living as an author.

-They know how to promote, market, sell and profit from their writing, not as a once-off, but through the dedicated application of one of ten possible business models.
+They know how to promote, market, sell and profit from their writing, not as a once-off, but through the dedicated application of one of five possible business models for indie authors .